 The Michigan Learning Channel is working closely with the state’s educational community to select and produce video content.
 The Michigan Association of Intermediate School Administrators (MAISA) will lead content selection and development alongside Detroit Public TV, guided by the MLC advisory board.
 This team will carefully vet content for quality and alignment to Michigan standards and will select educational materials and activities to align with channel content.
-In the first year, MLC content will come from a combination of sources: instructional television produced by PBS stations around the country, video lessons created by teachers, and MLC-produced content.
+MLC content comes from a combination of sources: instructional television produced by PBS stations around the country, video lessons created by teachers, and MLC-produced content.

 The content on the channel is designed to support, not replace, the student-teacher relationship by offering high-quality standards-aligned video content, which supports learning both in and out of the classroom.
 There are a number of ways this content may be used to support learning:

 - Video instruction may be used as a “flipped classroom,” where students watch the lesson and then follow up with a teacher to discuss content, complete assignments, and receive individualized support.

 - Shows on the weekend and outside school hours continue to reinforce skills being learned in school.
 MLC uses the breaks between programs to help parents understand their student’s learning goals and encourage parent-teacher communication.

 - Each local PBS station in Michigan will have engagement and support staff dedicated to helping teachers use MLC resources while also gathering teacher feedback to improve the channel.
 Please reach out to your local station or sign up for the MLC mailing list for more information.